Skip to main content

 Mozart in the Jungle

-Anyone who’s ever tried to make it as a musician will find some catharsis in this show, as well as anyone who’s dedicated to their art in general.
-It doesn’t take itself too seriously, with a constant air of levity and determination, but the moments when shit hits the fan really make you sit up straight.
+Anyone who’s ever tried to make it as a musician—or anyone who’s dedicated to their art in general—will find some catharsis in Mozart in the Jungle.
+It doesn’t take itself too seriously, maintaining a constant air of levity and determination, but the moments when shit hits the fan really make you sit up straight.

 Hacks